Sausage and Basil Marinara Sauce for the Freezer

-My garden tomatoes are in overdrive, and I’ve been frantically making things like roasted tomatoes, Gazpacho, and now Sausage and Basil Marinara Sauce!
-And at this time of year I’m always happy when it’s time to make this sauce, my all-time favorite pasta sauce, and something I’ve been making for years.
+I came up with this delicious Sausage and Basil Marinara Sauce during a summer when my garden tomatoes were in overdrive, and I’d been frantically making things like roasted tomatoes, Gazpacho, No-Cook Pasta Sauce, and of course Summer Tomato Salads!
+And when the tomatoes just keep coming I know it’s time to make this sauce with Italian sausage, tomatoes, and basil, my all-time favorite pasta sauce, and something I’ve been making for years.

-If you come to my house in the winter and open the freezer, you’ll see square containers like the ones in the photo filled with this sauce.
-I’ll eat it served over Zucchini Noodles for a low-carb dinner, or with whole wheat spaghetti if I’m not as concerned about carbs, but this would be great with any type of pasta you prefer.
-And I never get tired of this favorite sauce.
+If you come to my house in the winter and open the freezer, you’ll see square containers like the ones in the photo filled with this Italian Sausage Marinara.
+And I never get tired of this favorite sauce, and if you eat a moderate size serving of the sauce it only has five net carbs!

 What ingredients do you need for this recipe?